apache/drill/_docs/performance-tuning/identifying-performance-issues/010-query-plans.md

 You can run the EXPLAIN command to view the physical plan for a query with or without costing formation.
 See EXPLAIN for Physical Plans and Costing Information.
 Analyze the cost-based query plan to identify the types of operators that Drill plans to use for the query and how much memory they will require.

 Read the text output from bottom to top to understand the sequence of operators planned to execute the query.
-You can also view a visual representation of the physical plan in the Profile view of the Drill Web Console.
+You can also view a visual representation of the physical plan in the Profile view of the Drill Web UI.
 See Query Profiles.
-You can modify the detailed JSON output, and submit it back to Drill through the Drill Web Console.
+You can modify the detailed JSON output, and submit it back to Drill through the Drill Web UI.

 The physical plan shows the major fragments and specific operators with correlating MajorFragmentIDs and OperatorIDs.
 See Operators.
 Major fragments are an abstract concept that represent a phase of the query execution.
 Major fragments do not perform any query tasks.